 Since we mentioned Flex a minute ago, let’s take a closer look.
 It’s another Chervon-owned brand along with Skilsaw, Skil, and Ego, and it fits a more industrial niche in the tool market than I usually mingle with.
 The brand is from Germany, and it focuses on stone and masonry finishing and polishing tools, and some metal fabrication tools.
 With one big exception, their Giraffe drywall pole finishing sanders and matching HEPA vac.
 These tools are only found from a few makers and it will be interesting to see if this is the platform Flex will become more well known for in the US.
 The two HEPA vacs in the lineup also give the Skilsaw brand a ready-made dust collection solution if they venture into any dry cutting or grinding tools for concrete and masonry.

+Check out my in-depth view at Diablo’s cutting solutions here.
 In their words, Diablo is setting their sights on “REDefining Cutting”.
 Of course they make blades, wheels, and discs for cutting most building materials, but their latest focus is on redefining metal cutting.
 More specifically, cutting metal more efficiently and cleanly with carbide or cermet teeth.

 As always, we see such a deep reach into Milwaukee’s product line at the New Product Symposium every summer that it’s hard to find something at the STAFDA show that we haven’t already covered, but there was at least one new tool being premiered at the show.
 And it was a biggie.
 The 2718 is Milwaukee’s cordless 1 3/4-inch SDS Max rotary hammer.
 It runs on one 18-volt battery pack, but that’s a biggie too, the latest 12.0 Ah pack.
 The tool is rated at 8.1 ft-lbs of force, and an electromagnetic clutch inside the tool senses if the tool breaks from an operator’s grip – it then stops the tool within 45 degrees of rotation.